Master of Advanced Studies (MAS) in Veterinary Medicine

 • Thorax non-cardiac

+Published case reports, (published during enrolment in the program) can also be submitted.
+An oral presentation of one selected case must be presented in an approved format.
 Each case report is evaluated and graded by the examination board.
 A passing grade has to be obtained.
-Detailed instructions and examples are provided for download below.
+Detailed instructions and examples are provided below.